Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 One really useful function that can be used in Pandas/Geopandas is *__<a href="http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html" target="_blank">.groupby()</a>__*.
 This function groups data based on values on selected column(s).

-- Let's group individual fishes in 'DAMSELFISH.shp' and export the species to individual Shapefiles.
+- Let's group individual fishes in `DAMSELFISH_distribution.shp` and export the species to individual Shapefiles.

 ```python
 # Group the data by column 'binomial'